Internal AI Search With Citations

 Deployment fit

-This topic is typically evaluated by Teams responsible for trusted internal knowledge tools who need governed AI usage to move from pilot status into repeatable internal rollout.
+This topic is typically evaluated by Teams responsible for trusted internal knowledge tools who need a repeatable path from pilot traffic into production deployment.

 What teams need from internal ai search with citations